I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 Thank you, sir.

-Uh you were talking earlier uh about the bridge collapse in Minneapolis, and that a lot of people seem to think there's no money from the infrastructure.
+You were talking earlier about the bridge collapse in Minneapolis and that a lot of people seem to think there's no money for the infrastructure.

-I'd like to point out that every single big truck on the road today that registered in any state pays five hundred and fifty dollars every single year, and it's classified federal heavy highway use act.
+I'd like to point out that every single big truck on the road today that's registered in any state pays $550 every single year and it's classified federal heavy highway use tax.

 That's above and beyond what paying road taxes for their license plates.